ono-midori/ono-midori.github.io/techs/cppmm.md

   }
 }
 ```
 The output of code is somewhat verbose.
-Firstly, the distance of addresses beween two adjacent objects are still the size of object, so
+Firstly, the distance of addresses beween two adjacent objects are still the size of object.

 ```shell$ ./allocator3
 sizeof(Foo) = 40
 allocate chunk of memory